Skip to main content

 Safe Exit

-Mr. McNally has served as an Assistant United States Attorney for over 15 years.
-Since joining the Office, Mr. McNally has prosecuted some of the most significant federal criminal cases in the US Attorney's Office ranging from fraud to violent and organized crime matters.
-Some of Mr. McNally's case work includes the ongoing Pacific Hospital investigation that has resulted in the convictions of 20 doctors and health care executives for their participation in a $50 million bribe and kickback scheme; trial convictions of a federal law enforcement officer and his wife for money laundering and narcotics trafficking; the conviction of a senior leader of the Mexican Mafia for racketeering following a multi-month trial; convictions of members of an international money laundering organization for laundering $60 million through Los Angeles-based jewelry businesses; and convictions of an Orange County lawyer and business partners for defrauding hundreds of homeowners out of millions of dollars in a loan modification telemarketing scheme.
-In 2016, Mr. McNally received the U.S. Department of Justice’s prestigious Director’s Award for Superior Performance for his work convicting a Eurasian organized crime leader and others who were convicted at trial for operating a multi-million dollar bank fraud and identity theft scheme from state prison.
-Mr. McNally has tried 14 cases and argued before the Ninth Circuit a half dozen times.
+Mr. McNally has served as an Assistant United States Attorney for over 17 years.
+Since joining the Office, Mr. McNally has prosecuted some of the most significant federal criminal cases in the country ranging from fraud to violent and organized crime matters.
+Some of Mr. McNally's case work includes the trial conviction of an orthopedic surgeon and convictions of 20 other doctors and health care executives for their participation the largest health care fraud kickback case in California; trial convictions of a federal law enforcement officer and his wife for money laundering and narcotics trafficking; trial conviction of a senior leader of the Mexican Mafia for racketeering following a multi-month trial; convictions of members of an international money laundering organization for laundering $60 million through Los Angeles-based jewelry businesses; and convictions of an Orange County lawyer and business partners for defrauding hundreds of homeowners out of millions of dollars in a loan modification telemarketing scheme.
+In 2016, Mr. McNally received the U.S. Department of Justice’s prestigious Director’s Award for Superior Performance for his work prosecuting a Eurasian organized crime leader and more than a dozen others who were convicted at trial for operating a multi-million-dollar bank fraud and identity theft scheme from state prison.
+Mr. McNally has tried 15 cases, briefed many appeals, and argued before the Ninth Circuit a half dozen times.

-Prior to serving as First Assistant United States Attorney, Mr. McNally served as Deputy Chief in the Violent and Organized Crime Section and the Orange County Office.
-In 2020, Mr. McNally served at the Department of Justice as Senior Counsel to the Assistant Attorney General for Legal Policy where he advised senior DOJ leadership on criminal law policy.
+Mr. McNally has held various leadership roles in the Department of Justice, including Acting United States Attorney and First Assistant United States Attorney.
+In these leadership roles, he supervised the Criminal, Civil, and National Security divisions and more than 250 federal prosecutors.
+In 2020, Mr. McNally served at the Department of Justice as Senior Counsel to the Assistant Attorney General for Legal Policy where he advised the Attorney General’s Office and Deputy Attorney General’s Office on criminal law policy and supported vetting judicial nominees.
 Mr. McNally has served as faculty member at the Department's National Advocacy Center where he has trained other prosecutors.
+He has served on the faculty at University of California, Irvine School of Law teaching trial advocacy.
 Before joining the United States Attorney's Office, Mr. McNally clerked for the Honorable D. Lowell Jensen, United States District Judge, in the Northern District of California.
 Mr. McNally obtained his B.S. from Santa Clara University and his law degree from UC Berkeley.

 Christina T. Shay, Executive Assistant United States Attorney